Find Export Customers, Analyze Your Markets

 5. Customs Procedures and Inspection

-An electronic customs declaration is submitted, and the product undergoes inspection via the yellow, red, or blue lane.
+An electronic customs declaration is filed, and the product passes inspection through the yellow, red, or blue lane.

 6. Shipping and Export Procedures

-A freight agreement is concluded with the carrier, the cargo is loaded, and the shipment leaves the country.
+A freight agreement is signed with the carrier, the cargo is loaded, and the shipment leaves the country.

 Payment Methods

-Cash in Advance: The buyer pays the amount before shipment; this is the safest method for the exporter.
+Cash in Advance: the buyer pays before shipment.
+Safest model for the exporter.

-Letter of Credit: Payment is made subject to certain conditions, backed by a bank guarantee.
+Letter of Credit: payment is released against specified conditions, backed by a bank guarantee.

-Cash on Delivery: Payment is made after the product is delivered; this is the riskiest model for the exporter.
+Cash on Delivery: payment lands after delivery.
+Highest-risk model for the exporter.

 Foreign Currency Collections and Exchange Transactions

-The export proceeds must be repatriated within six months of the actual export date.
-A Foreign Exchange Acceptance Certificate is issued through the bank, and the transaction is closed.
+Export proceeds must be repatriated within six months of the actual export date.
+The bank issues a Foreign Exchange Acceptance Certificate, and the transaction is closed out.

 Grants and Incentives

-Non-repayable grants for items such as market research, trademark registration, and the rental of overseas offices and warehouses.
+Non-repayable grants for activities such as market research, trademark registration, and the rental of overseas offices and warehouses.

 Low-interest loans and guarantee mechanisms.

-Special R&D and marketing incentives for technology and design-focused businesses.
+Dedicated R&D and marketing incentives for technology- and design-led companies.

 Tips for Risk Management

-Regulatory compliance: Keeping abreast of customs and quality standards in target markets.
+Regulatory compliance: stay current on customs and quality standards in target markets.

-Certification: Facilitating market entry through CE, FDA, organic, and ISO certifications.
+Certification: CE, FDA, organic, and ISO certifications smooth market entry.

-Digital marketing: Expanding the customer base through multilingual websites and B2B platforms.
+Digital marketing: multilingual websites and B2B platforms broaden the customer base.

-Financial hedging: Managing currency risk through futures contracts and managing fluctuations in raw material prices through long-term supply agreements.
+Financial hedging: manage currency risk through forward contracts, and absorb raw-material price swings through long-term supply agreements.